Sunoyon/k8s-playground/kafka-distribution-orchestration/README.md

 # Kafka Orchestration

-Kafka is orchestrated in this project.
+Kafka distribution is orchestrated in this project.
 Currently only docker-compose mode is supported.

 ### Orchestrated Components